 Triathlons are tough.
 There is no way around it.
 Whatever distance you want to complete, doing one is a big project from start to finish.
-Training to have good results in swimming, cycling or running is a big project, but combine all three, and it starts to look overwhelming.
+Likewise, training to have good results in swimming, cycling, or running is a big project, but combining all three starts to look overwhelming.

-This article will try to break down all the elements of Ironman Triathlon.
-Hopefully, this article can give the last kick to someone thinking about doing an Ironman and give some tips and ideas for you, who are already training towards an Ironman.
+This article will try to break down all the elements of the Ironman Triathlon.
+Hopefully, this article can give the last kick to someone thinking about doing an Ironman and provide some tips and ideas for you, who are already training towards an Ironman.

 Doing an Ironman is all about the experience and the things you learn on the way to the finish line.
-The goal of this article is to help you have an even more incredible experience.
+This article aims to help you have an even more incredible experience.

 A short intro about the writer

-I’ve finished around 10 marathons, around 10 triathlons, and an ultra trail race.
-I’ve climbed Kilimanjaro and I’ve run up some of the most famous mountains along the Tour de France.
+I’ve finished around ten marathons, about ten triathlons, and an ultra trail race.
+I’ve climbed Kilimanjaro, and I’ve run up some of the most famous mountains along with the Tour de France.

 One of the biggest challenges and where I have learned the most was preparing for the Ironman.
-I’ve done a lot of shorter triathlons and in total three full distance Ironman races.
+As a result, I’ve done a lot of shorter triathlons and, in total, three full-distance Ironman races.

 I did my first Ironman in 2011 and finished just under 11 hours.
-Exactly two years later I finished my third with a 9h 33min finish.
+Two years later, I finished my third with a 9h 33min finish.

 What is an Ironman Triathlon?

-Triathlon is a sport, consisting of swimming, cycling and running – in that order.
-There are many different distances, spanning from sprint distances to long distance.
+Triathlon is a sport consisting of swimming, cycling, and running – in that order.
+There are many different distances, spanning from sprint distances to long distances.

 There are also some time limits to finish the race.
 If not finishing within these time limits, you will have a DNF assigned to your name on the participant list.
 A “Did Not Finish” is probably close to the worst nightmare for Ironman triathletes.

-The time limits vary a bit from organizer to organizer, but the biggest organizer of Ironman races is WTC, World Triathlon Corporation.
+The time limits vary from one organizer to another, but the most prominent organizer of Ironman races is WTC, World Triathlon Corporation.

 It has the following time limits: